 New students need to submit work and be prepared to revise drafts prior to the first lesson.

-Tuition for the semester is paid in advance.
+Tuition for the semester (or ten weeks) is paid in advance.
 Tuition covers one hour of instruction per week.

 Two hours of homework is expected from each student per week.

 Students who have excelled in this model have attended Johns Hopkins Center for Talented Youth, Princeton’s SIG, and other exciting summer programs.
 It is evident from their high academic marks and their abilities to constantly challenge themselves that their key to success is in producing high quality content for a sustained amount of time.
 The first three seniors I taught (who have graduated from West Point, Yale and Princeton) all began study with me in their sophomore years in high school, and during that time, read such authors as Eudora Welty, Stephen Crane, John Steinbeck, Claude McKay, Maxim Gorky and others.
 This formed the core of Mr. Watt’s Literary Services’ curriculum.
 Not only is the reading above grade-level, the close reading is rarely experienced in secondary school.
 Look at any category in the Student Work, or look at Homeroom tab which highlights excellent homework!
 This experience enables the young to forge their character in the stirring company of great authors, for as Socrates says, “Improve yourself by other men’s writings, thus attaining effortlessly what they acquired through great difficulty.”